GCU aims for 4th consecutive win, 12-8 conference record

 AT A GLANCE

-Coming off a 13 point victory in their regular season home finale Saturday, the Lopes look to extend their winning streak to a season-best four games with its final road test of the season at Wyoming.Â
+Coming off a 13-point victory in their regular-season home finale Saturday, the Lopes look to extend their winning streak to a season-best four games with their final road test at Wyoming.Â

-In the past three wins, GCU has held its opponents to 52 points or less, averaging 45 points allowed since Feb.
-21. The defense has shined in those games, forcing 60 turnovers to rank third in the league with just over 17 forced TO's a game.
+In the past three wins, GCU has held opponents to 52 points or fewer, averaging 45 points allowed since Feb.
+21. The defense has shined in those games, forcing 60 turnovers.
+The Lopes rank third in the conference with just more than 17 forced turnovers per game.

-The Lopes rank as one of the best free throw shooting teams in the nation and are coming off a game where it made 13 of 14 attempts.
-They rank 48th in the nation and second in the MW in FT shooting at 75.9%.
+GCU ranks as one of the best free throw shooting teams in the nation and is coming off a 13-for-14 game at the charity stripe.
+The Lopes rank 48th in the nation and second in the Mountain West in free throw shooting at 75.9%.

-GCU has made seven or more 3 pointers in four of its past six games, including 10 against the Spartans, tied second most in a game this season.
-Freshman Diamond Wright sunk 4 of 6 attempts from deep and scored a career best 18 points.Â
+GCU has made seven or more 3-pointers in four of its past six games, including 10 against the Spartans to tie for the second most this season.
+Freshman Diamond Wright sank 4 of 6 attempts from deep and scored a career-best 18 points.Â

-The Lopes grabbed 45 rebounds versus the Spartans, the eighth game where it has notched 41 or more boards in a game this season.
+The Lopes grabbed 45 rebounds versus the Spartans, the eighth game in which it has notched 41 or more boards this season.
 GCU is 7-1 is such contests.Â

 Leading the Lopes in rebounding is junior Julianna LaMendola, who has pulled down 129 in MW play.
-She is averaging 12.9 points, 6.8 rebounds and 1.9 assists against conferece foes this season.Â
+She is averaging 12.9 points, 6.8 rebounds and 1.9 assists against conference foes this season.Â

 THIS GAME